cazala/coin-hive-stratum/README.md

 Options:

   --host      The pool's host.
   --port      The pool's port.
-  --log     Enable/Disable the logs, default is true
+  --log       Enable/Disable the logs, default is true --log-file  A filename where the logs will be stored, ie: proxy.log
 ```

 ## API